yusuffGoodie/clean-test-course/README.md

 #### Front End Requirements

-The front end was originally created using [Create React App](https://create-react-app.dev/), and it requires [Node 18](https://nodejs.org/en/download/current/).
+The front end was originally created using [Create React App](https://create-react-app.dev/), and it requires [Node 16](https://nodejs.org/en/download/current/) or newer.
 To make sure this is what your machine is working with, we recommend using this [Node version manager](https://github.com/nvm-sh/nvm).

 ## Local Installation

 1. Clone the repo.

-        git clone git@github.com:quasifu/quantic-test-course.git
+        git clone git@github.com:quanticedu/clean-test-course.git

 ## Running the Back End